 If the secured Enclosure A and the secured Enclosure B have different keys, you will not be able to access data after moving the array.

-In order to access data, the administrator will need to change Enclosure B's Security key to match Enclosure A's Security key.
+To access data, the administrator must change Enclosure B's Security key to match Enclosure A's Security key.

 Example1 (Changing Enclosure B Security Key in the WebGUI):